microsoft/fhir-server/docs/graphQl/GettingStarted.md

 ## Manual Testing
 * [Running manual test scenarios with Banana Cake Pop UI](https://github.com/microsoft/fhir-server/blob/feature/graphql-prototype/docs/graphQl/TestingWithBananaCakePop.md).
 * Using Visual Studio Code's REST Client to run manual test scenarios.
-    * Navigate to the `docs\graphQl` folder, open the `.http` test file you would like to use in Visual Studio Code
+    * Navigate to the `docs\graphQl\TestingVSCodeExtension` folder, open the `.http` test file you would like to use in Visual Studio Code
     * Click "Send Request" above each HTTP request in the file.
     * To learn about VS Code extension see [How to use Visual Studio Code's REST Client](https://github.com/microsoft/fhir-server/blob/main/docs/rest/HowToUseVSCodeRestClient.md).